 That is not all that passion does to leadership.
-The most important effect passion brings the success of leadership is that is inspires orders to want to join you, and that sponsors the next key of leadership.
+The most important effect passion brings to the success of leadership is that it inspires orders to want to join you, and that sponsors the next key of leadership.

 The Place of Inspiration in Leadership Influence

-The leader is successful when he’s able to set up an environment that whoever comes under is influenced to join him in pursuing his vision by inspiration.
+The leader is successful when he’s able to set up an environment where whoever comes under is influenced to join him in pursuing his vision by inspiration.

 Inspiration here means the decision to follow was made by the follower and not the leader imposing it on him.

 That being said, influence cannot happen without communication.
-There must be both verbal and nonverbal communication that lets the followers know what is expected of him.
+There must be both verbal and nonverbal communication that lets the followers know what is expected of them.

 The Place of Communication in Leadership Influence

-5. The leader must continually communicate assignment and phases the leadership is going through to the followers
+- The leader must continually communicate assignments and phases the leadership is going through to the followers